sidragosam/ts-challenges/2-guess-the-number/README.md

-# Counter App
+# Guess the Number

-A simple and modern counter application built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.
+A modern, professional, and accessible "Guess the Number" game built with **React**, **TypeScript**, **Vite**, and **Tailwind CSS**.

 ## Features

-- Increment and decrement the counter
+- Set a custom minimum and maximum range for the game
-- Reset the counter to zero
-- Responsive and clean UI with Tailwind CSS
+- Intuitive, responsive, and accessible UI with Tailwind CSS
+- Clear feedback and area labels for a professional experience
+- Tracks number of attempts
+- Play again and reset options
-- Accessible buttons with keyboard and screen reader support
+- Keyboard and screen reader friendly

 ## Getting Started